GauravDhuri/missingskill-learning/javascript/introduction.md

 # <span class="header">Introduction to JavaScript</span>

 'Java' a word that every programming student has come across.
-Aonther similar word that we often hear is 'JavaScript'.
+Another similar word that we often hear is 'JavaScript'.
 Often people make the mistake of assuming them to be the same.
 And Yes, in some ways they are similar but are fundamentally different.

 <center>